 - For each label, use one column at a time.
 Otherwise, this approach won’t be effective.

-In conclusion, this tutorial was a complete guide on how to make address labels in Word from Excel. labels in excel.
+In conclusion, this tutorial was a complete guide on how to make address labels in Word from Excel.
 Download the practice worksheet that comes with this article to put your skills to the test.
 If you have any questions, please leave a comment in the box below.
 We’ll do our best to respond as soon as possible.
 Keep an eye out on our website Exceldemy for more interesting Microsoft Excel solutions in the future.

 - How to Separate Address in Excel with Comma (3 Easy Methods)